Skip to main content

 Headers still pass through

-Even with the jar off, the Cookie header you set on a request still goes out as you wrote it.
-The flag only suppresses the lib's auto-injection, not your manual headers.
+Even with the jar off, the Cookie header set on a request goes out byte-for-byte as written.
+The flag only suppresses the lib's auto-injection; manual headers are unaffected.

 Mixing modes